 If you’re part of a fast-growing organization, you likely use key performance indicators (KPIs) to see how departments and teams are progressing with their projects and goals.
 You might also monitor KPIs to track shifting metrics like profit margins, turnover rates, and customer retention rates.

-But perhaps you’ve also been tasked with implementing objectives and key results (OKRs), as the OKR framework has proven to be a powerful tool for companies that want to set and reach ambitious business targets.
+On top of that, you’ve probably also been tasked with implementing objectives and key results (OKRs), as the OKR framework has proven to be a powerful tool for companies that want to set and reach ambitious business targets.

 That’s why in this guide, we explore:

-- How OKRs and KPIs work, with examples
+• How OKRs vs KPIs work, with examples

-- The key difference between OKRs and KPIs
+• The key difference between KPIs and OKRs

-- Best practices for working with OKRs and KPIs
+• Best practices for working with OKRs versus KPIs

 We also provide you with an at-a-glance infographic you can share with your team to explain the difference between these two metrics.